 Conflict has ravaged Nigeria’s food security, disrupting farming, wiping out crops and livestock, depleting stocks and destroying water and health facilities.
 Families are running out of options to keep their children safe and healthy.

 In the worst hit Nigerian states, more than 400,000 children are at risk of death from severe acute malnutrition.

 If the horrifying reality of this starvation could capture the attention of newspapers and social media users like the campaign to #BringBackOurGirls, we could make sure no child is left behind.
 You can help give this crisis the attention it needs by sharing this blog on Facebook or Twitter.

 Famine is not a word UNICEF takes lightly.
 It means families are facing extreme food shortages, one third of young children are acutely malnourished and people are starving to death.
-This dire situation has been officially declared in South Sudan's Unity State - the first famine to strike anywhere in the world since 2011.
+This dire situation was officially declared in Febuary 2017 South Sudan's Unity State - the first time famine struck anywhere in the world since 2011.